phantom-mayavi/spring-boot-llm-text-summarizer/README.md

 # spring-boot-llm-text-summarizer
-REST API (Spring Boot) that summarizes text using an LLM
+REST API built with Spring Boot that summarizes input text using a Large Language Model (LLM).